Created during the late 19th century in what is now northern Syria

 The Royal Chess Set of the Jazirah Sharifate is a unique and highly prized chess set, known for its intricate design and rich history.
 The Jazirah Sharifate was an Islamic state located in what is now northern Syria, and the chess set is believed to have been created during the late 19th century.
 The Royal Chess Set is considered to be one of the most important and valuable chess sets in the world, and its beauty and craftsmanship have earned it a reputation as a true masterpiece.

-One of the key characteristics of the Royal Chess Set of the Jazirah Sharifate is its intricate design, which features detailed depictions of various historical and cultural figures.
 The chess pieces are hand-carved from ivory and other materials, and each piece is unique, with its own distinct features and character.

-Another important characteristic of the Royal Chess Set is its use of color.
 The chess pieces are carefully painted and finished with gold leaf, which adds to their elegance and beauty.
 The use of color also helps to distinguish the different pieces and makes it easier for players to tell them apart.